No frills: Filling stations

 In the Netherlands and other European countries, a no frills filling station refers to unattended filling stations consisting solely of self-service pumps that only support pay at the pump.
 They do not include any other facilities on-site, and service is provided via a phone line.
 If there is a problem, drivers are to call a hotline using an on-site telephone for assistance.

-Notable chains includes Dutch chains Tango, Q8 Easy, TinQ, Firezone, Esso Express & Shell Express, and the Austrian chain Diskont.
+Notable European chains include Tango, Q8 Easy, TinQ, Firezone, Esso Express, Shell Express and Diskont.

 Gaming systems

 A few Nintendo gaming systems have model revisions that strip out non-essential features, such as the Wii's Wii Mini, the Game Boy Advance's Game Boy Micro and the Nintendo Switch's Switch Lite.

 Gyms

 Compared to regular fitness gyms, there has been a growing number of no frills gyms.
 No frills gyms are significantly different from regular gyms in the amenities offered.
 The ways in which these differ are: